baloise/design-system/docs/src/about-us/development/installation.md

 - Run `npm install` to install library’s dependencies
 - Run `npm run build` to build the library
-- Run `npm run lib:serve` to serve UI library demo page
+- Run `npm run lib:serve` to serve Design System demo page

 > The demo page will be served at http://localhost:3333/ by default.